-Creating the perfect marketing strategy isn’t about following a certain set of rules.
-Each organization applies a unique approach that works for them.
-Why is looking at your organization’s strategy from an internal perspective important and what stumbling blocks have marketers faced when building purpose into their brand?
+Creating the perfect marketing strategy isn't about following a certain set of rules.
+Each organisation applies a unique approach that works for them.
+Why is looking at your organisation’s strategy from an internal perspective important and what stumbling blocks have marketers faced when building purpose into their brand?

 The marketing leaders of this roundtable outline some approaches that have worked for them and the common drawbacks they have faced over the years.

 With Peter Stojanovic moderating, the speakers of this marketing roundtable debate include:

 - Indusekhar Chandrasekhar Vazhavelil, SVP & Head - Brand, Marketing and Strategy, Thryve Digital Health

 - Steven Goddard, Senior Director, Marketing Programs, Nutanix

 Looking at strategies from an internal perspective is key, according to Box’s Director of EMEA Marketing, Kathryn Thomas.